 - From the rich library, required supporting updates are automatically added to IoT applications.

 - Mbed OS API can keep your code clean and portable.

 - Uses SSL and TSL security protocols for the security of the online application.

-- It provides a large number of code examples to show how to integrate API on each application.
+- It provides a large number of code examples to show how to integrate API into each application.

 Open-source IoT operating systems give us a platform to check the functionality of IoT products in an easy manner.
-Those IoT operating system mentioned above is mostly open-source and comes free of charge.
+The IoT operating system mentioned above is mostly open-source and comes free of charge.

 We hope that the modern IoT Operating System with all its features will accelerate the changes in technology and bring some innovative IoT Trends, which will ultimately shape our future.

 Saying that, let us know if we missed any important topic or any important IoT operating system to cover.
 Please take some time to write your opinion about this article’s comment box below.
 Besides, don’t forget to share on social media if you like this article.

 Nice top 15, but how will the list look like if it’s sorted by security criteria?